Skip to main content

 TCFD and IFRS S2

-Under TCFD / IFRS S2, companies may need to report depending on sector.
+Companies may need to report on the following, depending on sector:

 • Climate-related targets (e.g. Net-Zero by 2050)

-• Climate-related physical risks – (e.g. vulnerability to assets to flooding, storm damage)
+• Climate-related physical risks (e.g. vulnerability of assets to flooding, storm damage, etc.)

-• Climate-related opportunities (e.g. revenue opportunities linked to clean energy, sustainable products)
+• Climate-related opportunities (e.g. revenue opportunities linked to clean energy, sustainable products, etc.)

 Sustainability Reporting Standards (UK SRS)

-Companies will be required to publish their sustainability disclosures at the same time as their annual accounts from the first full accounting period from 2026 onwards.
-This means that companies must start to begin to collect robust data now to be ready to report.
+Companies will be required to publish their sustainability disclosures at the same time as their annual accounts from the first full accounting period of 2026 onward.
+This means that it’s essential to start collecting robust data now to be ready.

-Companies are only required to disclose client-related risks in the first two years, with wider sustainability aspects from Year 3 onwards.
+In the first two years, companies are only required to disclose client-related risks.
+Wider sustainability aspects are required from year three onward.
 However, organisations are encouraged to report sustainability risks and opportunities earlier.

-Unlike the EU Corporate Sustainability Reporting Directive (CSRD), which applies a double materiality approach – with both financial (how sustainability matters impact the entity) and impact (how the entity impact the environment, people and wider society) – the UK SRS primarily focuses on financial impacts.
+Unlike the EU Corporate Sustainability Reporting Directive (CSRD), which applies a double materiality approach— financial materiality (how sustainability matters affect the entity) and impact materiality (how the entity affects the environment, people and wider society)—the UK SRS focuses on financial impacts.

 Roadmap to UK SRS Preparedness

-• Benchmark current sustainability data collection, reporting practices against the ISSB and UK SRS requirements to identify gaps.
+• Benchmarking current sustainability data collection, reporting practices against the ISSB and UK SRS requirements to identify gaps

-• Identify the right people in your organisation to own each part of the disclosure process, assigning responsibilities and timescales.
+• Identifying the right people in your organisation to own each part of the disclosure process, assigning responsibilities and timescales

-• Perform a materiality assessment to determine financially material sustainability-related risks and opportunities to your business
+• Performing materiality assessments to determine financially material sustainability-related risks and opportunities to your business

-• Integrate sustainability disclosures into board-level and executive management governance structures
+• Integrating sustainability disclosures into board-level and executive management governance structures

-• Continually review and improve data collection, validation, reporting processes
+• Continually reviewing and improving data collection, validation, reporting processes

 Ecovadis

 Ecovadis is a globally recognized sustainability assessment platform.
-It rates companies based on their policies and performance under four key themes: environment, labour & human right, ethics and sustainable procurement.
-Companies can achieved Bronze, Silver, Gold or Platinum medals, demonstrating their overall commitment to sustainability.
+It rates companies based on their policies and performance under four key themes: environment, labour & human rights, ethics and sustainable procurement.
+Companies can achieve Bronze, Silver, Gold or Platinum certifications, demonstrating their overall commitment to sustainability.

-EcoVadis is used by major corporations to monitor and evaluate its supply chain.
-In many cases, participating in EcoVadis is a prerequisite to work with certain organisations.
+The EcoVadis platform is used by major corporations to monitor and evaluate their supply chains.
+In many cases, participation is a prerequisite to work with certain organisations.

-At Antea Group, our expert sustainability consultants can help you to achieve EcoVadis certification, improve policies and procedures, capture the require data and to achieve higher scores.
+At Antea Group, our expert sustainability consultants can help you achieve EcoVadis certification, improve policies and procedures, capture required data, and achieve higher scores.

 CDP

-The Carbon Discloure Project (CDP) is a global sustainability assessment scheme that requires companies to measure and disclose their environmental impact.
-Whilst it is voluntary, many large corporations use CDP as a method of risk assessing it’s supply chain.
-Over 740 financial instiations, manging over $130trillion in assets, use CDP to guide their investment decisions.
+The Carbon Disclosure Project (CDP) is a global sustainability assessment scheme that requires companies to measure and disclose their environmental impact.
+Whilst it is voluntary, many large corporations use CDP as a method of risk assessing supply chains.
+More than 740 financial institutions, managing over $130 trillion in assets, use CDP to guide their investment decisions.

 Antea Group’s sustainability experts can help your organsaition to obtain and improve CDP scores.
-We support you and your tram to implement effective policies and procedures, and to gather and make sense of data from across your organization and supply chain.
+We support you and your team in implementing effective policies and procedures, as well as gathering and making sense of data from across your organization and supply chain.

 Have any questions?